The Community Housing Development Organization (CHDO) Committee

 Policy Council works with Head Start management staff and the WCMCA CAP Board to develop, review, and approve or disapprove:

 - Funding applications

-- Procedures for shared decision-making about long and short-long range program planning
+- Procedures for shared decision-making about long and short-range program planning

 - The composition of the policy group and their selection procedures